andrewdotg/ecosystemCondition/docs/gjengroing.md

 ### Data sets {#data-enc}

 There are several datasets which are used in GEE which will not be imported into the R session here.
-These datasets have been obtained from the source and ingested into GEE by Zander Venter or Vegard Bakkestuen with the help of Miljædata section at NINA.
+These datasets have been obtained from the source and ingested into GEE by Zander Venter or Vegard Bakkestuen with the help of Miljødata section at NINA.
 They include

 -   [AR5](https://kartkatalog.geonorge.no/metadata/arealressurskart-fkb-ar5-arealtyper/280bbd7a-5ce9-4c83-9e15-ac162cabd8a6)
 -   [LiDAR-derived digital elevation model from høydedata](https://hoydedata.no/LaserInnsyn/).